tsaik/socialinvite2/README.md

 1. Remove landline numbers
 2. Remove known feature phone numbers
-3. Rotate from a pool of numbers to send the list
+3. Rotate from a pool of numbers to send the list.
+Dedicated numbers supported.
+Contact Hook Mobile for more details.
 4. Manage sleep time and insert time delay if necessary
 5. Manage opt out for each application
 6. Remove duplicate invitation to recipients